Mikescher/youtube-dl-viewer/README.md

 By specifying one (or more) `--path` arguments you can set the directori(es) where the program looks for video files.
 But instead of a simple directory-path you can also supply a json object in the `--path` argument for more fine-tuning, eg: `--path="{path:'/home/me/videos', name:'My Videos'}"`.

-Every path json object *must* have a `path` property, and can have the following optional peroperties:
+Every path json object *must* have a `path` property, and can have the following optional properties:
  - `name`: The display string, used eg in the top-left dropwdown menu. (default = use value of `path`)
  - `use_filename_as_title`: Use the filename as the video title instead of value in the info.json file (default = **false**)
  - `recursion`: The maximum recursion depth when searching for videos (default = 0, aka "do not recurse into subfolders")